> Noble Art Conversations

-New York art critic Ann Williams: Caroline Kampfraath pushes boundaries
+> New York art critic Ann Williams: Caroline Kampfraath pushes boundaries

-Art residency Japan 2024, Studio Kura, Fukuoka
+> Art residency Japan 2024, Studio Kura, Fukuoka

-Caroline highlights the way her work comments on society in visual arts magazine Al-Tiba9
+> Caroline’s work comments on society in visual arts magazine Al-Tiba9

 About Caroline